LeaVerou/htest/docs/define/README.md

 All properties work across both: if a property doesn’t directly apply to a group, it inherits down to the tests it contains.
 This allows you to only specify what is different in each test, and makes it easier to evolve the testsuite over time.
+You can access the inherited property via `this.parent` when re-defining either of these properties on a child or descendant test; for example, `this.parent.run(...args)`.

 ## Property index